 \section{Primitive ideals and local functions}

 We now specialise to let $\mf g$ be one of $W$, $W_{\geq 1}$, $W_{\geq -1}$, or $\Vir$.
 The main goal of this section is to determine which functions $\chi \in \mf g^*$ have nontrivial Poisson core $\CoreP(\chi)$.
 We will see that these $\chi$ are precisely those $\chi$ which measure the local behavior of $f\del \in \mf g$ at a finite collection of points; we call these functions {\em local}.
+(For example, the functions $\chi \in W^*$ of Subsection~\ref{SSexample} are local.)
 We provide several equivalent characterisations of local functions, and apply these to classify subalgebras of $\mf g$ of finite codimension.
-As a consequence, we show that $\Sa(\Vir)/(z-\lambda)$ is Poisson simple for $\lambda \neq 0$.
+As a consequence, we show that $\Sa(\Vir)/(z-\zeta)$ is Poisson simple for $\zeta \neq 0$.

 More formally, consider $\mf g = W_{\geq -1}$.
 Let $x, \alpha_0, \dots,\alpha_n \in \kk$ with $(\alpha_0, \dots, \alpha_n) \neq \vec{ 0}$.
 Define a linear function $\chi_{x; \alpha_0, \dots, \alpha_n} \in W_{\geq -1}^*$ by